How to single crochet for beginners step by step tutorial

 3. Insert your hook into the first stitch of the new row (not the chain you just made, but the actual stitch).

 The chain 1 at the start of each row is called a turning chain.
 For single crochet, it is always just one chain.
+Understanding this small but important detail is a key part of mastering how to single crochet.
 If you want to understand how this compares to other stitches, our single crochet vs double crochet comparison explains the differences clearly.

-Step 7: Repeat Rows Until Your Piece Is the Right Size
+How Do You Complete Step 7: Repeat Rows Until Your Piece Is the Right Size?

 Keep working single crochet stitches across each row, chaining 1 and turning at the end of every row.